dmcomp07/k8-install-script/README.md

 These scripts simplify the process of setting up a Kubernetes cluster and make it easy for developers to get started with Kubernetes.

-How to Insatall using scripts ?
+How to Install use these scripts for Installation ?
-1. Download/ Copy scripts for repository and use
+1. Download or just Copy-paste scripts from repository and use
 2. Use another scipt written below: just Copy- paste to CentOS / Ubuntu  & follow Instructions. it'll list all available scripts, select the script you want to install and that's it.